danbeaulieu/PushPlay/README.md

 - Finish up presence support
 - Use a database for <devl>message passing</del> and state, besides the obvious benefits this will also help with scaling.
 - Clean up the code, lots can be refactored.
+- Add instructions on how to run the sample app

 ## Notes